 Group psychotherapy is one of the most powerful tools for trauma recovery, they help survivors journey together, support one another, and learn from each other’s approaches to situations.

-Breakthrough run multiple weekly psychotherapy groups for those experiencing long-term emotional and social difficulties arising from childhood trauma.
+We run multiple weekly psychotherapy groups for those experiencing long-term emotional and social difficulties arising from trauma.
 These could include:

 depression – anxiety – lack of self-esteem – the effects of trauma and abuse – substance misuse – eating disorders – self-harming and other compulsive behaviours – PTSD etc.

 It’s hard to describe exactly what happens in group therapy as each session is individual, unique, and is based off what participants feel they need to bring that day, which is then explored using various creative and expressive methods.

 Drama, art, movement and discussion all allow people to explore and process difficult things in their past together as a group and find adaptive ways forward, learning from each other’s experiences and facilitated by the lead therapist.
 That doesn’t mean that groups are easy, in fact, they can often be quite difficult when managing your feelings in a room with other people.
 But a lot of the healing happens through working through difficult relationships and dynamics with other group members and processing your feelings toward their reactions or who they subconsciously represent to you.